Navigating a Hard Insurance Market

 The insurance industry has been experiencing many unprecedented changes simultaneously over the past several years.

-• Weather events over the past five years have generated record losses for the insurance industry, and the premiums collected were not adequate
+• Weather events over the past five years have generated record losses for the insurance industry, and the premiums collected were not adequate.

 • The reinsurance companies that have provided the backstop for large losses have seen the same results and are unwilling or unable to continue to provide coverage.
+Retention levels have increased by 50%.

 • The inflation rates for repairing damaged property have grown exponentially over the past several years, adding to the cost of losses.
+This is estimated at 30%+ over three years.

 • The financial markets, including interest rates and equities, have been very volatile, reducing the income needed for insurance companies to offset the increase in losses.